One-electron operators

 FACTORS

-Here is next example of how-to calculate the electron density at the nucleus as an expectation value \(\langle 0 \vert \delta(r-R) \vert 0 \rangle\) for a Dirac-Coulomb HF wave function including a decomposition of the molecular orbital contributions to the density:
+The next example shows how to calculate the electronic density at the different nuclei in the molecule, as the expectation values \(\langle -\delta(\boldsymbol{r}-\boldsymbol{R}_K) \rangle\) (for each nucleus \(K\) in the system) for a Dirac-Coulomb Hartree-Fock wave function including a decomposition of the molecular orbital contributions to the density:

 **DIRAC